saptarshibhosale604/PersonalAssistant/README.md

 # TODO
 - B, BUG, gemini llm integration is not working
+- C, Improve, The role set for the local llm is hullucinating toooo much,
+    - Need some prompt engg
+    - {"role": "system", "content": "You are an assistance like a JARVIS from Iron Man.
+Your name is RPI.
+Your master name is SSB"},
 - C, Improve, The log printing like this, logging.print this prints timestamp in the console pring 2025-12-05 05:49:12,491 - DEBUG - Initialized assistant.py
     2025-12-05 05:49:12,492 - INFO - WelcomeUser()